Body odour (BO)

 - stronger, prescription antiperspirants

-- surgery to remove the sweat glands
+- surgery to cut the nerves that trigger sweating or remove the sweat glands

 Read more about treating excessive sweating.